vpaklatzis/go-mqtt/docker/README.md

 * Open the terminal and change directory into the docker folder.

 * You can start any of the above broker containers, using docker-compose.
-E.g `docker-compose -f emqx.yaml up`.
+E.g `docker-compose -f mosquitto.yaml up`.

-* In another terminal window, change directory into the consumer project.
+* In another terminal window, change directory into the subscriber project.
 Run the `go run main.go` command.

-* In another terminal window, change directory into the producer project.Run the `go run main.go` command.
+* In another terminal window, change directory into the publisher project.Run the `go run main.go` command.

-You should be able to observe in the terminals the messages that are being produced, sent to the broker and being consumed.
+You should be able to observe in the terminals the messages that are being published, sent to the broker and being consumed by the subscriber.